-If you’re considering a trip to the east coast, here are five must-see destinations in North Carolina that you should consider!
+If you’re considering a trip to the east coast, here are the five best places to visit in North Carolina that you should consider!

 1. The Outer Banks